It’s the season for gift giving, but what do you give or ask for if there isn’t a need or room for more stuff? May I suggest…

 Theater or sporting event tickets – Who doesn’t love to cheer on their favorite team live?
 Or catch a local theater company’s latest production?
 Bonus gift – offer your babysitting services the day or evening of the event, or throw in cab money/offer to chauffeur if parking is tricky at the venue.

 A commissioned poem – Imagine celebrating a a birthday, anniversary or other special occasion with a personalized poem!
 Chicago poet Cin Salach of Poemgrown offers this service remotely, so anyone can honor a loved one with a special verse.

 Money or gift card towards a spa outing – Mani-pedis and facials at Lena Rose aren’t just of the ladies, and many spas offer double series for couples.
 When in doubt, book a massage at the Bodylux RX.

 A home movie subscription and gourmet popcorn – Netflix, Amazon Prime, and Hulu have tons of family friendly movies on demand.
 Happy is the family that can curl up with a good snack and enjoy some entertainment together.

 Museum memberships – Visiting a museum or two during the winter break is a fun outing, especially in colder climates.
 Some museums have reciprocal relationships with similar venues in other cities, which can make vacation planning easier.
 Keep an eye out for holiday deals and choose a museum deal you know your loved one with appreciate.

-An organized home – Of course I want to put in a plug for the wonderful work my team and I do at Less is More!
+An organized home office – Of course I want to put in a plug for my own work!
 Expert guidance of how and where to store family essentials (and what to edit from your home) makes for a more enjoyable, less stressful atmosphere.